Bloomberg-Beta/Investment-Documents/README.md

 **Update (Apr ‘20): **To keep things simple in the event of an exit, we’ve added an increasingly common [clause](https://github.com/Bloomberg-Beta/Investment-Documents/commit/c44f4726250e670dfa0e5506b5310beff2abe88e#diff-8f5253228faeb380ed086de5823b2482) to our Series Seed documents which makes clear that Bloomberg Beta and its affiliates (e.g. Bloomberg LP itself) don’t need to change any existing contracts with the company, the acquirer, or their affiliates if those contracts are unrelated to the investment.*

-*Thanks to Harley Sugarman for the original version of this post*

 ## Our Investment Documents

-[We believe transparency is the most effective way to build trust](https://github.com/Bloomberg-Beta/Manual).
-It permeates every aspect of how we operate, including [how we think about our thesis](https://github.com/Bloomberg-Beta/Manual/blob/master/1%20-%20Manual.md#what-we-believe-about-the-future-of-work), [what we look for in a company](https://github.com/Bloomberg-Beta/Manual/blob/master/1%20-%20Manual.md#what-we-look-for-in-a-startup), and [how we make decisions](https://github.com/Bloomberg-Beta/Manual/blob/master/1%20-%20Manual.md#how-we-decide).
-We see publishing templates for our investment documents as a natural extension of this transparency.
-We hope they will give you a better sense of how we structure deals, which terms we care about, and a true-to-life taste of what it's like working with us.

 We highly recommend reading our detailed breakdown (above) of these documents before diving in, which outlines how the terms in these documents came about, and why we think they help align the interest of entrepreneurs and investors.